jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Those grimy carpets taught me something.
 I showed my gray-haired, sleep-deprived boss.
 He showed higher management.
 And then:

 "It costs too much to implement," they said.
-I could use it they said, but they wouldn't officially adopt it.
+I could use my tools, but they wouldn't officially adopt it.
 It was free, of course by the way.

 They never asked me to explain how it worked or why I made it.
 But lower management eventually added dropdowns and buttons to the Word form.

 My gray-haired manager soon left for a bank.
 And the demands to answer more calls never stopped.

+I could end it here and make this sound quite damning.
+Insurance management didn't want to speed up their claims department!

+But really, it isn't.

+Inventing and adopting new tools is often part of our personal lives, but it's not part of our education and work culture.
+There's no law that protects it.
+No constitutional amendment.
+We are often not even socially aware of the effect our choices have, because we see our work titles or ethnicity, but not technological identity.

+For comparison, I feel much more animosity towards my high-school guitar teacher.

+I wanted to learn to play a few chords while getting my music credit.
+He insisted I learn musical notes.
+I could read but not fast enough during weekly tests.
+Instead I liked the "tabs" shortcut that made guitar fun.
+Music notes are good to know, but the effectual truth is I didn't need to yet.
+Besides Prince, Elton John, Paul McCartney, many other music greats can't read notes, so why must I in my first music class.

+"Too bad", he said.

+I had no recourse.
+I got a very stressful 51%.
+Just one example.
+There are countless others.
+With a culture that allows others choose the tools we use, we can't expect different than workplaces and teachers that make arbitrary decisions.

+We also can't expect an economy that quickly responds to problems either.

 ### Story 9*** - WOP